 The impact of the pathogen is currently limited in the UK as a whole.
 However, it is potentially serious for the Upper Teesdale juniper, because these are rare plants and this site has the second largest population of the species in the UK.
 The Native Woodland Survey of Scotland identified 1,482 hectares containing juniper scrub in Scotland, but there are no reliable statistics currently available for England and Wales.
 At Upper Teesdale it is protected as part of a Special Area of Conservation (SAC).
 Common juniper is already recognised as important and vulnerable, because since about 1990 its extent and condition have declined considerably, especially on upland sites, where its importance is tied in with nature conservation and game management.
 Juniper is also a key food plant for a wide range of invertebrates and birds, and it has a unique and specialised group of associated insects, fungi and lichens.
 Its decline has already been attributed to overgrazing, burning, afforestation and other land use changes.
-The establishment of P. austrocedrae in the UK could further contribute to its decline.
+The establishment of P. austrocedri in the UK could further contribute to its decline.

-Above-ground symptoms include dieback of foliage and stem/collar lesions.
-The root/collar infection is described as ‘tongue-like’; this can be seen by removing the outer bark, whereupon the phloem is necrotic, often cinnamon brown, with a distinct margin between diseased and healthy tissue.
-When roots and collars/stem bases are affected, foliage of infected trees initially appears a slightly lighter colour than that of healthy trees.
-Later the foliage withers, turns bronze, and finally, light brown with drying and darkening of the inner bark.
-Disease symptoms caused by P. austrocedrae can be confused with other infections, including those caused by other Phytophthora species, such as P. cinnamomi, a pathogen which is already present on a range of host plants in the UK and around the world.
+P. austrocedri symptoms can be confused with those of other infections, including those caused by other Phytophthora species, such as P. cinnamomi, which is already present on a range of host plants in the UK and around the world.
 Physical damage caused by heavy snow or drought might result in similar browning of the foliage, but there would be no associated lesions.